 The Jodi Awards

-The 2017 Awards took place on 29th June at the Richard Attenborough Arts Centre in Leicester, in conjunction with the University of Leicester.
+The 2017 Awards took place on 29th June at the Attenborough Arts Centre in Leicester, in conjunction with the University of Leicester.

 Jodi Awards: 2017 winning project